 Joshua is founding principal of REX, an internationally acclaimed architecture and design firm based in New York City, whose name signifies a re-appraisal (RE) of architecture (X).
 Operating across many scales, REX consistently challenges and advances building typologies, and promotes the agency of architecture.
-Seminal projects include the Dee and Charles Wyly Theatre in Dallas; the Vakko Fashion Center and Power Media Center in Istanbul; the Seattle Central Library—all opened to critical acclaim.
+Seminal projects include the Dee and Charles Wyly Theatre in Dallas; the Vakko Fashion Center and Power Media Center in Istanbul; and the Seattle Central Library—all opened to critical acclaim.
 Joshua led the latter project—hailed by Herbert Muschamp in The New York Times as “the most exciting new building it has been my honor to review in more than 30 years of writing about architecture”—while founding partner of OMA New York, the firm he rebranded as REX in 2006.

 Joshua was the 2016 recipient of the Marcus Prize, bestowed upon architects “on a trajectory to greatness.”
 He has also been credited as one of the “5 greatest architects under 50” by The Huffington Post, one of the world’s most influential young architects by Wallpaper*, one of the twenty most influential players in design by Fast Company, listed among “The 20 Essential Young Architects” by ICON magazine, and featured as one of the “Best and Brightest” by Esquire.